Discrepancy-Based Active Learning for Domain Adaptation: Experiments

 \subsection{Superconductivity data set}

-We consider in this experiment the UCI data set \textit{Superconductivity} (\cite{Hamidieh2018Superconductor, Dua2019UCI}).
-The goal is to predict the critical temperature of superconductors (in Kelvin) based on features extracted from their chemical formula.
-This is a common regression problem in industry, as industrials are particularly interested to model the relationship between a material and its properties.
+As there is very few public data sets for domain adaptation with regression tasks \citep{Teshima2020FewShotCausal}, we choose an UCI data set with a reasonable amount of instances and split it in different domains using the setup of \citep{Pardoe2010boost}.
+We choose \textit{Superconductivity} \citep{Hamidieh2018Superconductor, Dua2019UCI} which is composed of features extracted from superconductors chemical formula.
+The task consists in predicting their critical temperature.

-\textit{Experimental setup:} In order to get a domain adaptation context, we divide the data set in separate domains following the setup of \cite{Pardoe2010boost}.
-We thus obtain four domains: low (l), middle-low (ml), middle-high (mh) and high (h) of around $4000$ instances and $166$ features.
+\textit{Experimental setup:} The data set is divided in four domains following \citep{Pardoe2010boost} : low (\textit{l}), middle-low (\textit{ml}), middle-high (\textit{mh}) and high (\textit{h}) of around $4000$ instances and $166$ features.
 We use a learning rate of $0.001$, a number of epochs of $100$, a batch size of $128$ and the mean squared error as loss function.
 We conduct an experiment for the $12$ pairs of domains.
-For each experiment we vary the number of queries from $5$ to $300$ and repeat the experiment $8$ times with different random seeds.
+We vary $K$ from $5$ to $300$ and repeated each experiment $8$ times with different random seeds.
 We report the mean absolute error (MAE) on the target unlabeled data for all experiments when $K=20$ in Table \ref{table-superonductivity}.
-We also present the evolution of this MAE for the adaptation from mh to h in Figure \ref{fig-super-evol}.
+We present the MAE evolution for the adaptation from \textit{mh} to \textit{h} in Figure \ref{fig-super-evol}.

-\textit{Results:} We observe on Figure \ref{fig-super-evol} that, for any $K>0$, the K-medoids algorithms present lower MAE on the target data than other query methods when using source data in the training set.
-In particular we observe a significant performance gain of K-medoids compared to other methods when using TrAdaBoost as training method.
-We also observe that QBC, K-Means and Random provide acceptable performances whereas K-center greedy and Diversity perform poorly.
-It should be noted that these observations are similar to other active learning works as \cite{Su2020AADA, Mundt2020WholisticContinualLearning}.
-For instance, the K-center method aims to minimize the maximal distance between unlabeled and labeled set.
-Our interpretation is that, in a multidimensional space, minimizing this criterion leads to query extreme target points in every dimension (cf Figure \ref{fig-office-acp}) before querying data in the center of the distribution, thus the final queried subset is not representative of the target domain.

-These observations are confirmed on Table \ref{table-superonductivity} where we observe that our methods present in general lower MAE than the other query strategies even with the Target Only training method.
-We also observe that for $8$ experiments over $12$, the Balanced Weighting training improves the performances.
-Meaning that coupling an appropriate training with an active learning method could improve significantly the results.

-Finally, it appears that in this application the PLDM algorithm does not improve the performance of the K-medoids algorithms despite its tighter theoretical approximation result (see supplementary materials).
-This may be due to the additional approximation of the labeling function and the Lipschitz constant made by this algorithm (see section \ref{sec-alg-mindiscrepancy}).